belly-cyber/FUNctions/README.md

 # FUNctions
 see that i did there

-functions that automates parts of discovery.
+functions that automates parts of discovery

 if you can understand it you use it